lime728/T2Sql/README.md

 ```bash
 python ./finetune/finetune.py --data_path <your_data_path> --base_model <your_model_path> --output_dir <your_output_dir>
 ```
+Please note that `lora_target_modules` should be `None` so that peft could figure out the correct target_modules based on the model_type.

 Also you can use [merge_llama_with_lora.py](./finetune/merge_llama_with_lora.py) to get merged weights.
 ```bash
 python ./finetune/merge_llama_wth_lora.py --base_model <your_model_path> --lora_model <your_lora_model_path> --output_type huggingface --output_dir <your_output_dir>